Scaling & Root Planing Can Reverse Gum Disease

 Your Health is Our Priority

-Dr. Hartford and his team take pride in helping patients protect their smile with high-quality periodontal care.
+Our team takes pride in helping patients protect their smile with high-quality periodontal care.
 If you are experiencing bleeding or tender gums, or have not undergone a cleaning or exam in the last six months, contact us online or call us at (860) 659-8660 to schedule your consultation.